-As an entrepreneur, obtaining a small business grant can provide the much-needed financial boost to elevate your company.
-These grants, derived from federal, state, or private sources, are a source of capital that doesn’t need to be repaid.
-Check out our curated list of premier small business grants and learn how to successfully secure the funds for your business.
+For small business owners, grants can often provide the financial assistance needed to take your company into its next chapter of success.
+These grants, which may come from federal, state or private sources, are a source of capital that doesn’t need to be repaid.
+Check out our curated list of premier small business grants and how you can apply to secure these funds for your business.

 The federal government typically provides grants to nonprofits and educational institutions only.
-However, local governments may offer grants through departments such as their office of economic development.
-SBA.gov has documents that detail the full list of eligibility requirements, terms and conditions for Small Business Administration grants.
+However, local governments may offer grants through departments such as the Office of Economic Development.
+SBA.gov has documents that detail the full list of eligibility requirements, terms and conditions for Small Business Administration (SBA) grants.

 Here are the top federal grants for small businesses and how to apply for government grants.